dsc-courses/practice.dsc10.com/problems/su22-final/q8-oren-stats.md

 **Answer: ** `(560 - a) / b`

-To convert a value to standard units, we simply take the value, subtract it by the mean, and divide by STD, which in this case is `(560 - a) / b`.
+To convert a value to standard units, we take the value, subtract the mean from it, and divide by SD.
+In this case that is `(560 - a) / b`, because `a` is the mean of our dog prices sample array and `b` is the SD of the dog prices sample array.

 <average>80</average>